poetaster/moat/README.md

 ## Now keep, Version 3 is now usable.
 Produced PCBs

-Well, version 3 is more or less finished.
+Version 3, renamed from moat (future project), is more or less finished.
 I simplified it substantially to fit in an altoids tin and still be playable.
-Version 2 PCBs assembled prove to be working.
-I moved the shape (tri-sine) pot up to use while playing and removed the amplitude adjust.
+Version 3 PCBs assembled prove to be working.
+I moved the shape (tri-sine) pot up to use while playing and removed the amplitude adjust, we have an input for that :)

-Version 3, keep.v3, with name change from moat (reserved for a future project) to keep is now also production ready.
-Yeah!
 Version 3 was made for 2 reasons.
 1, clarify the layout (moving the sequence mixing from the top to the side) and make patching a bit easier and 2, reducing the size by about a 10 mm in the horizontal and 3 in the vertical.
 This makes it possible to put in an altoid tin.

 Further refinements are ongoing.